CMS 13 and 12 Graph comparison

 }Recursive queries on ContentArea

-In CMS 12, the @recursive directive applies to ContentArea.ContentLink.Expanded with a maximum depth of three levels by default.
-CMS 13 removes the Expanded field and applies recursion directly to the ContentArea property using the @recursive directive, typically inside a fragment.
-This approach provides cleaner queries and more reliable access to deeply nested or cyclic ContentArea structures.
+In CMS 12, the @recursive directive applies to ContentArea.ContentLink.Expanded with a default maximum depth of three levels.
+CMS 13 removes the Expanded field and applies recursion directly to the ContentArea property through the @recursive directive, typically inside a fragment.
+This approach provides cleaner queries and more reliable access to nested or cyclic ContentArea structures.

 CMS 12 recursive query: